OpenActTextDev/OpenActTextDev.github.io/README.md

 ***

 # Your Help
 As described in our [License](https://github.com/ewfrees/Loss-Data-Analytics/tree/master/GettingStarted/LICENSE.md), anyone can use these files.
-Especially at this early stage of the project, if you want to help and would like more info, please write Jed Frees <jfrees@bus.wisc.edu>.
+If you want to help and would like more info, please write Jed Frees <jfrees@bus.wisc.edu>.